bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 :::tip Notifications

-Our teams use Github notifications as the primary method of communication for PR review requests, and scheduled reminders are highly encouraged to facilitate prompt responses to requests.
+Our teams use GitHub notifications as the primary method of communication for PR review requests and scheduled reminders are highly encouraged to facilitate prompt responses to requests.

 - Individual engineers are encouraged to set up [scheduled reminders][user reminders] for